-"So do you normally wear a lot of eye makeup?"
+"Do you normally wear a lot of eye makeup?"
 I ask innocently, while I prep your skin.
 I start with a soft fleshy tone on your lid and then I add a little bit of a darker tone.
 Never a true smoke color, because I don't want you to cry or run away.
 You will clutch the hand mirror and ask if you can look.
 I will let you.

-You will clutch your mirror and try to watch what I am doing, as you give me permission to proceed.
+You will try to watch what I am doing, as you give me permission to proceed.
 I will add some dark brown or smoky color in your crease.
 I add some smudgy black liner and some mascara.
 You don't even have two layers of fake lashes on yet like a Kardashian.
 I see that you are clutching your hand mirror and your knuckles are white so I let you take a peek.